Angola

 Healthcare:

-Health services in hospitals do not meet European standards.
-Except in the capital Luanda and in some larger cities, the level of medical care is very low, and in the remote areas it is almost none.
-Better services are offered by several private clinics, which are quite expensive.
-There is a large number of registered AIDS cases.
+Service in hospitals does not meet European standards.
+With the exception of the capital Luanda and some larger towns, the level of medical care is very poor and almost non-existent in remote areas.
+Better services are offered by the few private clinics.
+There are a large number of registered AIDS cases.

 Customs requirements: